The Chart for Square Inc. (SQ) Is Flashing Mixed Signals

-Square Inc. (NYSE:SQ) went down by -0.49% from its latest closing price compared to the recent 1-year high of $289.23.
-The company’s stock price has collected -8.55% of loss in the last five trading sessions.
-MarketWatch.com reported 10 hours ago that Square will let Cash App users make in-store payments with mobile wallet
+Square Inc. (NYSE:SQ) went down by -2.17% from its latest closing price compared to the recent 1-year high of $289.23.
+The company’s stock price has collected 1.44% of gains in the last five trading sessions.
+Press Release reported on 09/17/21 that Thinking about trading options or stock in Inmode, Ford, Microsoft, Virgin Galactic, or Square?

 Is It Worth Investing in Square Inc. (NYSE :SQ) Right Now?